grumpyjames/birding-almanac/features/a-200-bird-year/part-39-royston-rarity.md

 some of this area is managed for wildlife primarily.
 Judging by my experience so far, it's working a treat.

-I hang about at the top with another birder for quarter of an hour.
+I hang about at the top with another birder for a quarter of an hour.
 We agree this is where we need to be, but there is no sign of the Pallid.
 We go our separate ways (West for him, South for me) to continue the search.